RIDING FAST AND SAFELY WITH THE MOTORCYCLE

-Riding fast and safe, the MotoGP way!
+Riding fast and safely with the motorcycle - The MotoGP way

 MotoGP riders need more than just a motorcycle for a race.
 They need specially designed suits, boots, and gloves.
-Many protective elements go in making these highly protective racing gears such as knee sliders, elbow pads, etc. But, another very important factor to be considered when it comes to their suits and helmets is the comfort level the rider needs.
+Many protective elements go into making these highly protective racing gears such as knee sliders, elbow pads, etc. But, another very important factor to be considered when it comes to their suits and helmets is the comfort level the rider needs.

 Weather also plays a big role in determining the type of equipment a MotoGP rider needs.
 For example, rain can add several levels of extra risk for a MotoGP rider.
 In case of a fall, you need the suit to be able to resist abrasion and protect the rider.
 If you also ride a sports bike and follow MotoGP racing, you need to know what goes into the safety elements of a rider.
 MotoGP riding gears are made keeping the riders’ safety in mind, whether they are professional racers or everyday bike riders like you and me.